chengongpp/go-optimization-guide/docs/01-common-patterns/worker-pool.md

 ### Why Too Many Workers Hurts Performance

-While adding more workers might seem to increase throughput, this only holds up to a point.
-Beyond the optimal concurrency level, more workers introduce problems:
+Adding more workers can seem like a straightforward way to boost throughput, but the benefits taper off quickly past a certain point.
+Once you exceed the system’s optimal level of concurrency, performance often degrades instead of improving.

-- **Scheduler contention**: Go’s runtime has to manage more runnable goroutines than it has CPU cores.
+- Scheduler contention increases as the Go runtime juggles more runnable goroutines than it has logical CPUs to run them.
-- **Context switching**: Excess goroutines create frequent CPU context switches, wasting cycles.
+- Context switching grows more frequent, burning CPU cycles without doing real work.
-- **Memory pressure**: Each goroutine consumes stack space; more workers increase memory usage.
+- Memory pressure rises because each goroutine holds its own stack, even when idle.
-- **Cache thrashing**: CPU cache efficiency degrades as goroutines bounce between cores.
+- Cache thrashing becomes more likely as goroutines bounce across cores, disrupting locality and degrading CPU cache performance.

-This leads to higher latency, more GC activity, and ultimately slower throughput—precisely the opposite of what a well-tuned pool is meant to achieve.
+The result: higher latency, increased GC activity, and reduced throughput—the exact opposite of what a properly tuned worker pool is supposed to deliver.

 ## Benchmarking Impact